Documentation Index

 US Madrid Marks

 Madrid Protocol registrations designating the US use Section 71 (the Madrid equivalent of Section 8) instead of Section 8.
-The trigger date isprotection_grant_date instead of registration_date.
+The trigger date is protection_grant_date instead of registration_date.
 Renewal is handled at WIPO, not at the USPTO.

 | Deadline | Trigger | Due | Grace |